 Kevin is also receiving treatment from Dr. Fletcher and sets up emergency appointments with her via email.
 Dr. Fletcher senses something is seriously wrong in Kevin's life, brought on by a triggering event at Kevin's work, but is met at the appointments by Barry, another of Kevin's personalities (the one who is presumably in control of Kevin and the other personalities) who enjoys fashion design.
 He spends the appointments instead talking about his latest designs, rather than whatever is bothering him.
 Dr. Fletcher tries to use her pre-existing rapport with Barry to get at the truth.
 We also learn that she believes DID is more than simply a mental disorder; it is a way to overcome physical disabilities, and "unlock the potential of the human mind."

 In the meantime, Claire, Marcia, and Casey meet 2 of Kevin's other personalities, Patricia, a controlling English woman and Hedwig, a 9-year-old boy who tells them they are going to be sacrificed to the Beast, Kevin's as-yet unseen 24th personality.
 Casey forms a bond with Hedwig, that she exploits to help them escape.
-Unfortunately, Hedwig is suspicious and very dependent on Patricia and Dennis, so this exploitation doesn't get Casey very far.
+Unfortunately, Hedwig is suspicious and very dependent on Patricia and Dennis (another personality), so this exploitation doesn't get Casey very far.
 Claire and Marcia make fruitless escape attempts that instead result in them being locked up separately from Casey and each other.

 My reactions to the movie are multi-faceted, and really align with my different roles:

 As a writer, my response is that Shyamalan is a good storyteller, but as a writer first and filmmaker second, he has a tendency to tell us rather than showing us.
 He tries to overcome this by telling us then showing us, but it is not always as organic as it should be.
-For instance, he tells us about a gift one of Kevin's personalities is of capable of then shows us for no real purpose in the story other than, "Oh, hey, look what he can do!"
+For instance, he tells us about a gift one of Kevin's personalities is capable of then shows us for no real purpose in the story other than, "Oh, hey, look what he can do!"
 That is, his storytelling is primarily dialogue driven and secondarily visually driven, when as a filmmaker, it should really be the other way around.
 Shyamalan also continues to use his favorite literary concept playbook of red herring and Chekhov's gun.

 As a Shyamalan fan specifically, I enjoyed much of the movie, and really liked the tie-in to another work.
 I won't say more because